 Rössing Uranium was using water from the open pit sump, from seepage collection trenches in Pinnacle Gorge and Panner Gorger, and from an aquifer in the Khan River for dust suppression in the open pit.
 Due to a reduction in the water available from the Khan River aquifer, the need arose to find a replacement source of water.
 The report assessed possible radiological impacts when supplementing these water sources with seepage water from the TSF.
-The conclusion was that substitution of water from the Kahn River aquifer with water from the seepage dam was not likely to cause any significant increase in radiation doses because of the limited increase in radioactivity concentrations and the small fraction of seepage water involved.
+The conclusion was that substitution of water from the Kahn River aquifer with water from the seepage dam was not likely to cause any significant increase in radioactivity concentrations and the small fraction of seepage water involved.